 This is the million dollar question and a difficult one to answer.
 Animals are constantly on the move in search of food.
 If it does not rain in one area they move to another and therefore the presence of animals also depends on external factors.
 It depends on the time of the year, and it is also important to take into account climate change, which is modifying the seasons.
+For example, in early 2025 the rains have not fallen in Tanzania as usual.
+This has caused the wildebeest to be a bit dislocated, and instead of being located in the southern Serengeti, they have gone to the center.
+So, with climate change it is increasingly difficult to make a forecast of how the Great Migration between Kenya and Tanzania will go.

-It also depends on the extension of the park, the type of vegetation it has (where there are trees, for example, it is more common to find giraffes or elephants, where there is no water it will be difficult to find hippos, or where there is more green, it is where we will find zebras, wildebeests, or antelopes).
 In addition, all animals are related to each other; if one is missing, another one will be missing as well.
 For example, where there are giraffes, apes can be found, as they rely on them and their ability and field of vision to be at ease.
 Another example: wildebeests and zebras need each other, eat different parts of the same vegetation, and help each other to migrate.

 Tourist overcrowding: another point to be taken into account

-1. Sinya Wildlife Conservancy (Tanzania)
+1. Sinya Nature Reserve (Tanzania)

-When we last visited Sinya Wildlife Conservancy, which borders Kenya, it was June.
+When we last visited Sinya Reserve, which borders Kenya, it was June.
 Because it had not rained for many months (it should have rained in April or May at the earliest), the area was totally dry and there were practically no animals.
 We found a few elephants seeking shade in some trees and bushes, but little else.

 As we said, everything is an interrelated ecosystem.
 If there is no vegetation to eat, there are no zebras, gazelles or wildebeests.
 If there are no gazelles or wildebeest, there are no predators such as lion, cheetah or leopard.

 Therefore, if there is no food in the area where you are doing the safari because it has not rained, the animals will not stay there and will look for areas where they can find food.
-It is as simple as that, but it is very important to know it, and not to take things for granted when looking for a safari route, when asking for information about what to do in Kenya or Tanzania, or when evaluating the natural parks to go to in our adventure in Africa.
+It is as simple as that, but it is very important to know it, and not to take things for granted when looking for a safari route, when asking for information on what to do in Kenya or Tanzania, or when evaluating the natural parks to go to in our adventure in Africa.

 The landscapes are changeable, and the fauna depends on them.
 And yes, it is a very clear reminder, one that sticks in your mind: let’s not take for granted nature, biodiversity, the water around us, or the temperature of our rivers or seas.
 Everything is changing, and in addition to making us value what we have and one day maybe not, it should make us reflect and protect it, and here many of our most basic daily habits come into play.
 What we do on a daily basis has repercussions on the other side of the planet.
 And the savannah is no exception, quite the contrary.